pixincreate/white-password/README.md

 ## Usage:
 - Copy and paste the entire method / function in your code.
-- Equate and Call the function with a subscript.
+- Equate and Call the function with a subscript. (keyword `prompt` is mandatory!)

 #### Example of usage:
 ```